 This simple guacamole recipe is one of my favorite takes on guacamole.
 It is rich, chunky with an amplified flavors.

-Back in 2010, hubby came back from visiting a relative in California with an amazing grilled cheese sandwich recipe up in his sleeves.
+Back in 2010, hubby came back from visiting a relative in California with an amazing grilled cheese sandwich recipe up his sleeves.
 Grilled cheese with Avocado.
 This was my first personal experience with avocado.
-I’ve been in the US for almost 4 years, but never really tried it.
+By then I've been in the US for almost 4 years, but never really tried it.

 My first impression was.. meh!😕.
 I was not impressed and actually told my husband I prefer some cucumber slices than avocado!.
 He was like 😱, and I think he started questioning my taste buds after the third baby hehehe.

 Then, one happy day, we went out to a Mexican restaurant and I've had a lick of something green-y, creamy, garlic-y, salty and I was very impressed to know that it was made with avocados🥑!!

 And ever since I was hooked.
 It is really hard for an expat, at first, to embrace new flavors away from home or at least this was my case.
 Being away from places I grew up in, people I knew, faces I loved and flavors I am used to.
 Being away from my parents was hard and made me unable to enjoy my new life.

 I've always relied on the store bought tubs to get my guacamole fix.
 I was not very happy with it.
 The smooth was too smooth and the chunky was not that chunky as I liked.
 Until I started making my own healthy guacamole.
 After making it so many times, I refined the recipe until I reached the perfect flavors to satisfy my Mediterranean taste buds.

 - Avocados: guacamole is made with ripe avocados.
 Avocado is the main ingredient here so do not expect me to give you alternatives!